Listen to the podcast

-I suppose most parents who have young kids wrestle with the “Santa question” during this time of the year.
+Most parents who have young kids wrestle with the “Santa question” during this time of the year.
 It is an important issue, which you can’t avoid since our imaginary and ubiquitous friend never goes away.
-And since you are asking, I would reframe your argument with another set of questions:
+Since you are asking, I would reframe your argument with another set of questions:

 The Separatist – This Christian collective embraces a separation mindset.
-Their perspective is to separate from the culture, a practice that is not tenable since separation from the culture is impossible.
+Their perspective is to separate from the culture, which is not tenable since separation from the culture is impossible.
 It would be more accurate to say they practice selective or convenience separation.

 Nobody is a real separatist.
 Even the Amish have caved to the difficulties and challenges of separating from the world.
-They live in the world, imbibe from the world, and enjoy many of the benefits of the world.
-Just like the rest of us, participating in God’s world while enjoying God’s world, does not have to be wrong.
+They live in the world, imbibe from the world, and enjoy many of the world’s benefits.
+Just like the rest of us, they are participating in God’s world while enjoying that God’s world does not have to be wrong.